dojo/docs/dojox/cometd.rst

 :Status: Contributed, Draft
 :Version: beta
-:Project authors: Alex Russell, Greg Wilkins
+:Authors: Alex Russell, Greg Wilkins

 Low-latency data transfer from servers to clients. dojox.cometd implements a Bayeux protocol client for use with most Bayeux servers.
 See cometd.com for